 - Note – At this point, you can either use this roasted whole makhana to make the kheer as I did or crush them roughly in a mortar and pestle.
 Crushed makhana will make the kheer creamier.
 If you are crushing the makhana, then crush them and add them back to the same pan.

 - Add milk and saffron (optional) to the pan, over the makhana, and bring it to a boil over medium heat.

-- Keep stirring very frequently to avoid milk from scorching.
+- Stir very frequently to avoid milk from scorching.

 - Add almonds, cashew nuts, pistachios, and raisins and cook until kheer thickens (10-12 minutes).
-Keep stirring frequently while cooking.
+Stir frequently while cooking.